 Wild Rice and Grape Stuffing

 This recipe is best cooked inside poultry, rather than baked separately as a side dish.
-It makes enough stuffing for one eighteen-pound turkey or eight Cornish game hens.

 - 1 tablespoon extra-virgin olive oil

 - 4 ounces pancetta, cut in 1/4-inch dice

 - 1 yellow onion, chopped